 The individual quale that mediates a change of path would need to relate to mental events rather than sensory events because the subjective present moment is behind the objective present moment in time.
 Most objective events in the world beyond our brains are fixed so only events such as the formation of qualia that deal with the internal state of Experience might be changed.
 In other words a change introduced through a quale could only affect simple qualia, for instance by switching an unstable connection.
 Remember that qualia are connections, not end points.

 Change as a result of free will would entail something fairly uniform, like a change to a brighter view or a general feeling of energy or love.
 It would bias Experience rather than operating on a specific time and place of an event in Experience.

 This idea supports the older sense of the words "will" and "will power".
 What we call our will power is the ability of a generalised influence to change a mode of Experience.
-As an example, a general feeling of brightness might bias our Experience to sensation mode or sensuality mode.
+As an example, a general feeling of brightness might bias our Experience so that it switches to sensation mode or sensuality mode.

 If we have free will it would be due to the operation of something akin to an emotion and would not be involved in specific decisions except by introducing a generalised bias.